L3viathan/veronique/README.md

 read access, and only to a selected list of verbs.
 That list always includes all internal verbs, and can optionally include others.
 The user can then only see claims of that verb type, e.g. only birth dates.

+Regular users can't use queries or the network page:

+- The network page could be changed to allow regular users, we would just have to filter the verbs for readable verbs of that user.
+- Queries could be made readable by regular users, but that should probably be a dedicated permission per query, as they can expose arbitrary information.

+## Future plans

+- [ ] allowing users to _write_ claims of some verb types (i.e., adding a
+  `write-verb` permission).
+As opposed to how it's handled for reading, internal verbs should have to be explicitly allow-listed here.
+We would probably also have to add an "owner" field to each claim, unless we're fine with users being able to _add_ claims, but not being able to delete or edit them.
+Queries can never be made writable by regular users, as that involves arbitrary database access.
+- [ ] a new (internal) verb called "comment", with special UI support.
+This could be used to carefully allow editing of a Veronique instance by regular users (by allowing them to exclusively create comments, which can then be resolved by an admin).